Can essential oils enhance your fitness program? Absolutely.

 To suggest a supplement or essential oil as a starting point while ignoring the stuff above would be like trying to slow your lung cancer by switching from unfiltered to filtered cigarettes.

-If you want more guidance on supporting testosterone (for both men and women), check out my article Low Testosterone: What You Need to Know.
+If you want more guidance on supporting testosterone (for both men and women), check out my article 9 Causes of Low Testosterone.

 After my experiment, I started reading, listening, and experimenting.
 Almost six years later now, they’re a regular part of my routine.
 I use a number of essential oils, and oil-infused supplements each day.